xylnx/goevk-api/README.md

 #### updateLocalEventsFile

-Update a local version of a json file containing scraped data.
-The file is mainly used for local development of the API as well as the corresponding frontend application.
+Update a local version of a JSON file containing scraped data.
+The file is mainly used for local development of the API as well as the corresponding frontend application: It makes local requests possible without having a redis instance installed.

 #### debug <scraperName>